-To exercise any functions, powers and duties of the Council to secure the effective management of their service areas including the authorisation of any procedures or contracts within the framework of Financial Regulations and Contract Procedure Rules, and taking and implementing decisions to maintain the operational effectiveness of their service areas where these fall within a policy decision made by the Council or Cabinet.

-To implement and develop initiatives within the strategic policy framework and other Council plans and policy documents.

-To carry out, or authorise the carrying out, of the functions of the Proper Officer of the Council in any legislation relating to those areas of responsibility assigned to Designated Officers.

-To exercise the general power of competence under the Localism Act 2011 subject to advice from Legal Services on each proposed exercise of these powers.

-The power to place the services of any Council officers at the disposal of any person acting as the returning officer for an electoral area situated wholly or partly in the Borough.
+- a.
+To exercise any functions, powers and duties of the Council to secure the effective management of their service areas including the authorisation of any procedures or contracts within the framework of Financial Procedure Rules and Contract Standing Orders, and taking and implementing decisions to maintain the operational effectiveness of their service areas where these fall within a policy decision made by the Council or Cabinet. - b.
+To implement and develop initiatives within the strategic policy framework and other Council plans and policy documents. - c.
+To carry out, or authorise the carrying out, of the functions of the Proper Officer of the Council in any legislation relating to those areas of responsibility assigned to Designated Officers. - d.
+To exercise the general power of competence under the Localism Act 2011 subject to advice from Legal Services on each proposed exercise of these powers. - e.
+The power to place the services of any Council officers at the disposal of any person acting as the returning officer for an electoral area situated wholly or partly in the borough.